 You’re business has been doing pretty great, thanks in part to the great team you have handling your on-page SEO.
 But as you look at your page you start to wonder, “Is there something I could be doing off-page?
-Is there such a thing as off-page SEO?”
+Is there such a thing as backlink building?”

 If you’ve been wondering about off-page SEO, read on to learn more about how it can boost your Google ranking.

+Remember, off-page SEO is an ongoing process that requires consistent effort and a focus on building genuine relationships, creating valuable content, and providing a positive user experience.
 To put it simply, off-page SEO is search engine optimization that happens off your page.
 If done right, off-page SEO (also called off-site SEO) can improve your rankings within search engine results pages (SERPs).
-Off-page SEO can be:

 Off-page SEO allows you to be in control of your brand.